Skip to article frontmatterSkip to article content

 σ2δϕσ=4πGρσ,0δ\triangle_{\sigma}^2 \delta \phi_{\sigma} = 4 \pi \GN \rho_{\sigma,0} \delta

-By taking the divergence of the linearised Euler equation (34), the time derivative of the linearised mass conservation equation (33) and reinjecting the Poisson equation (35), we finally obtain :
+By taking the divergence of the linearized Euler equation (34), the time derivative of the linearized mass conservation equation (33) and reinjecting the Poisson equation (35), we finally obtain:

 δ¨+2Hδ˙1a2ρ0σδP=4πGρ0δ\ddot{\delta}+ 2 H \dot{\delta} - \frac{1}{a^2 \rho_0} \triangle_{\sigma} \delta P = 4 \pi \GN {\rho_0 } \delta

-We introduce the speed of sound csc_s in the medium for adiabatic compression:
+We introduce the speed of sound csc_s in the medium for adiabatic compressions:

-Then we obtain the equation for the growth of perturbations in comoving space:
+Then we obtain the perturbation growth equation in comoving space:

 δ¨+2Hδ˙cs2a2σδ=4πGρ0δ\boxed{ \ddot{\delta}+ 2 H \dot{\delta} - \frac{c_s^2}{a^2} \triangle_{\sigma} \delta = 4 \pi \GN \rho_0 \delta }

-In a Universe dominated by radiation, the properties of relativistic gas are :
+In a radiation-dominated Universe, the properties of the relativistic gas are:

 ρrT4,Pr=ρrc2/3\rho_r \propto T^4, \quad P_r = \rho_r c^2 /3